How to Start a Corporation in Wyoming

 6. Get your business online with a website & domain name

-Getting your corporation established online so that customers can easily find and learn about what your business has to offer is important.
+It’s important to get your corporation established online so that customers can easily find and learn about what your business has to offer.

 If you build a website, try to get a domain name (also called a web address) that either matches or is similar to your business name.
 For example, we’re “Rocky Mountain Registered Agent LLC” and our domain name is “RockyMoutainRegisteredAgent.com.”